 The photo exhibition presents the astonishing spectrum of natural colours which the Earth's surface provides.
 The range stretches from blue and green, yellow, orange, red and violett to brown, grey, black and white - with all imaginable stages in-between.

-WATER is the title of the planned exhibition.
+WATER - HOW IT FORMS OUR EARTH is the title of this exhibition.
 It shows water fluid, frozen to ice and gaseos in clouds, as a destructive, transporting and even constructive power, and how it reacts to the climate change.

 „Bernhard Edmaier raises the art of aerial photography to new hights.
 His images are hauntingly impressionistic, even as they display a clarity of tone and texture that recalls the sharp-focus realism of Eliot Porter ... “